chaimkriger/Challenge-4/README.md

 ## Installation Guide

-Before running the application the following must be installed.
+Before running the application, python must be installed.

 ## Usage

-To use the Risk Return Analysis Application, simp;y run the code to find out which funds have the most investment potential.
+To use the Risk Return Analysis Application, simply run the code to find out which funds have the most investment potential.

 ---